andymac-2/haskell-docs/docs/book/start.md

 1. `putStrLn` will print a string and go to the next line
 1. `let x in y` means given what's written in `x`, solve for `y`
 1. Haskell only uses substitution and simplification when evaluating expressions
-1. Expressions which cannot be solved, or have some kind of error are said to be equal to "bottom" or ⊥
+1. Expressions which cannot be solved using only simplification and substitution, or have some kind of error are said to be equal to "bottom" or ⊥
 1. `show` will convert something to a `String`.
 In this case, an integer

 #### Exercises

 1. Replace `y = x * 2` with `y = x * 2.0`.
 Does anything change?
 1. Experiment with different mathematical expressions for `x` and `y`.
 Try adding something for `z` as well.
 1. For some of your modifications try to evaluate the expressions by hand like we did above.

 ## Functions